2023 Solar Incentives Guide for Provo, UT - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-- Net Metering: Net metering is an incentive you can get after your solar panels are up and running.
-If you've signed a net metering agreement with your Provo utility company, it will subtract the value of the excess energy your solar system produces from your monthly utility bill.
-In some areas, this credit is dollar-for-dollar, while in other areas you might receive a refund equivalent to a percentage of the value.
+• Net Metering: Net metering factors in after your solar panels are up and running.
+If you have in place a net metering agreement with your Provo utility company, it will subtract the value of the excess energy produced by your solar system from your monthly utility bill.
+In some locations, this credit is dollar-for-dollar, while in others you may make back a percentage of the value.

 Best Solar Financing